 Too often in our lives, we come face to face with regret—and one of the worst kinds is the one where death suddenly intervenes.
 There are things that are said, or left unsaid, to the people we loved the most who never had a chance to hear those words, and no second chance to do so.
 On a day-to-day basis, caught up in our rushed lives, we forget to say “I love you,” or to expand on the broad, beautiful things that undergird that statement.

-The essays generally range between 700 and 1,000 words, and will be edited and/or condensed by a Maclean’s editor and sent back for approval before publishing.
+The essays generally range between 600 and 900 words, and if accepted, they will be edited and/or condensed by a Maclean’s editor and sent back for approval before publishing.
 There is no deadline, as we will be accepting these essays indefinitely.
 They may appear in our print edition or online at macleans.ca.
-This series is open to any and all who wish to submit.
-And as a general suggestion, whenever possible, focus on sharing specific personal anecdotes: they are what make these essays sing.
+This series is open to any and all Canadians who wish to submit, though the person being written about must be alive.
+And as a general suggestion, whenever possible, focus on sharing specific personal anecdotes and unique stories that are different from those that have already been published, as those details show why this person is special to you or their community, and are what make these essays sing.

 If you’d like to contribute your essay or letter to our series, please send it to email@example.com.